Oriented zinc oxide hexagonal rods are grown by aqueous thermal decomposition of hexamethylenetetramine serving as a kinetic pH buffer,

 Measure the initial absorbance of 10 µM methylene blue solution.
+At what wavelength is the blue peak?
 Remove and discard the solution.

 Place the sample with the zinc oxide side up in the bottom of a 50 mL beaker.
 Also place a plain FTO sample with the conductive side up in another beaker as a control.
 Add 5 mL of 10 µM methylene blue solution to each beaker.

 Place the beakers under a UV light source.
+(The UV light should reach the ZnO without going through either the beaker or the slide.)
 Cover the whole experiment with a box (not shown) to protect you from UV.
 Start timing when you turn on the UV light.

 Do not remove the box unless the power to the lamp is off.

 Six times over a 60 minute period, turn off UV-light source and stop timing.
-Measure the absorbance of the solution.
-What wavelength will you graph as a function of time?
-(The data for both samples should be recorded in one data file.)
+Measure the absorbance of the solution at your chosen wavelength.
+Use time values for the x-axis values.
+(The data for both samples should be recorded in one data file and plotted on one graph.)
 Return the solution to beaker.
 Cover with a box and turn on the UV-light and resume timing.
 Repeat.
 Plot absorbance versus exposure time.